emarcey/cicerone/glossary/styles_formatted.md

 - Commercial examples: Meantime London IPA, Brooklyn East IPA, Samuel Smith's India Ale, Fuller's Bengal Lancer
 - Notes:
 	- Less hop character and more malt flavor than American
+	- style
+		- high alcohol and lots of hops -> preserve beer over long periods
+		- designed to be conditioned for 6 months
+		- but could be tumultuous, had to be assessed on arrival big_names_to_know
+	- Allsopp, Burton, Bass and Ballantine
 	- History of IPA is a period of 50 years, affected by both brewing practice and commercial pursuits
 		- unclear when it was "invented"
-	- 1757, Britain's East India Company gained upper hand and ruled Indian subcontinent
+		- mid 17th century, coke smelting made controlling barley malt temperature more consistent -> pale malt easier to make -> pale ales were harder to adulterate than dark ales
+		- 1716, earliest record of pale ales in India
+		- first pale ale. mentioned by name was Bell's in 1790 (Burton)
 		- George Hodgson started shipping beer to India, both porter and pale ales
 			- pale ales were more popular
 		- the name India Pale Ale was not adopted until brewers from Burton-on-Trent (including Allsopp, Bass, and Salt) began brewing for Indian export market
-	- Allsopp, Bass, and Salt began challenging in the 1820s, and were preferred by 1830s, around which time the term India Pale Ale started appearing
+		- Allsopp, Bass, and Salt began challenging in the 1820s, and were preferred by 1830s, around which time the term India Pale Ale started appearing (Hodgson ads)
 		- 1840, Indian export market doubled
 		- mid-1800s, IPA also popular in Britain
 			- coincided with decline in porter's popularity and prevalence of light-colored pilsner-style beers in continental Europe
 			- glass tax lifted in 1840s -> glassware more affordable -> appearance more important -> favored clear, pale beers
 		- some brewers promoted IPA as "medicinal cordial", touted as restorative and helpful for diabetics
 		- Burton IPA survived to 20th century, but temperance movements, wars, taxes, pale lager competition led to decrease in ABV -> decline in popularity
 			- end of 20th century, IPAs indistinguishable from common bitter
+			- refrigeration led to lager being commonplace.
+More popular in Indian heat
 		- since then, brewers have begun recreating historic 1800s English IPA
+			- worked from Ballantine IPA
+			- American hops conducive to IPA
+			- led to double and imperial IPAs

 # English Porter